Question: Can timber floors be placed directly onto concrete floors?

 A floating floor is none structural.
 Floating has been used in Europe since 1947 and soon will be the preferred way of installing.
-To lay a quality floating Floor: --Use a quality engineered timber floor--Prepare the sub floor, clean and make sure its dry--Use a quality underlay material--Use a quality D3 Adhesive in the joints--always leave sufficient expansion gaps against the walls and perimeter of the floor.
+To lay a quality floating Floor: --Use a quality engineered timber floor--Prepare the subfloor, clean and make sure it is dry--Use a quality underlay material--Use a quality D3 Adhesive in the joints--always leave sufficient expansion gaps against the walls and perimeter of the floor.

 Question: What does pre-finished mean?

-Question What about man cutting down all the trees, will we run out?
+Question What about a man cutting down all the trees, will we run out?

-Answer Timber comes from a natural resource, which is sustainable: the days have gone when timber was cut down with little thought for the long term consequences on Nature’s Forest’s.
+Answer Timber comes from a natural resource, which is sustainable: the days have gone when timber was cut down with little thought for the long term consequences on Nature’s Forest.